jsena21/jsena21/README.md

 👋 Hi, I’m Jordan.
 I'm a Junior Webdev, living in Bordeaux. 🍇🍷

-🌱 I’m currently learning HTLM5, CSS3, JavaScript.

 📫 How to reach me:
  - jordan.sena21@gmail.com